 - The action service is paused — this also only happens with Applets that use the Button, Note, or Camera widget services (you can see which services are paused by visiting status.ifttt.com)

 This can happen for a few reasons.
 Let’s break it down:

 - If you’re using a service for your action that has usage limits, the Applet will fail if you’ve hit those limits (e.g. the SMS service has a limit of 100 messages a month in North America)

 - If one of the services involved is paused — visit the status page to check out which services are currently paused and subscribe for updates

 - Our call to the trigger or action service took too long or failed, usually indicating some (temporary!)
 API issues on that app or device’s end

 - An unexpected error could sometimes pop up (we can’t prevent 100% of these, but know that we see them and do our best to investigate them)

-Applet published: Makers can publish Applets for others to use.
+Users and services can publish Applets for others to use from the Developer Dashboard.
 When you do, you’ll see this item in your feed.

-Service is offline: Uh oh!
+Uh oh!
 This usually means one of your apps or devices is no longer properly linked with IFTTT.
 Expand this item and we’ll help you reconnect via the service’s settings page, so you can get up and running again.
-If you don’t reconnect, we may give you a reminder item a few days later — eventually, if you don’t reconnect, we’ll have to disable the service and your Applets, so we’ll try and give you enough time to fix it before we do that.
+If you don’t reconnect, we may give you a reminder a few days later — eventually, if you don’t reconnect, we’ll automatically disable the service and associated Applets, so we’ll try and give you enough time to fix it before we do that.

-Usage limit exceeded: Some of the apps and devices we work with have limits to how much they can handle via IFTTT.
+Some of the apps and devices we work with have usage limits on how much they can handle via IFTTT.
 We try and make these as transparent as possible, and let you know when you’re approaching a limit and when you’ve hit it.
 When you hit it and we can’t run an Applet, you’ll see this item in your feed.